Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective

-\textbf{Efficient sampling of flow-based models.} Prior work accelerates sampling along three main directions.
-One line of work applies advanced numerical solvers to the flow ODE to reduce the sampling steps~\citep{lu2022dpm, zhangfast}.
-Distillation-based methods learn a student model by compressing multi-step sampling trajectories from a teacher model into fewer steps~\citep{salimans2022progressive, yin2024one, geng2023one}.
-More recently, flow map matching methods modify the training objective to directly learn the solution operator of the flow ODE and enable few-step generation~\citep{song2023consistency, boffi2025flow, geng2025mean}.
+\textbf{Efficient sampling of flow-based models.} Prior work accelerates sampling by applying advanced numerical solvers~\citep{lu2022dpm, zhangfast} or distillation-based methods that compress the sampling path of a teacher model into a fewer-step student model~\citep{salimans2022progressive, yin2024one, geng2023one}.
+More recently, flow map matching methods directly learn the solution operator of the flow ODE and enable few-step generation~\citep{song2023consistency, boffi2025flow, geng2025mean}.
 However, the training objective is known to be unstable to optimize~\citep{lusimplifying, geng2025improved}.
-In our experiment of streaming settings, we observe that training of consistency models~\citep{geng2025consistency} and MeanFlow~\citep{geng2025mean} is difficult to converge and they generalize poorly.
+In our streaming experiments, consistency models~\citep{geng2025consistency} and MeanFlow~\citep{geng2025mean} were difficult to optimize reliably and generalized poorly.
 Extending such one-step generative models to streaming tasks is a nontrivial direction, and could potentially be combined with our framework in future work.

-\textbf{Bayesian inference of diffusion models.} Bayesian inference with diffusion priors has been widely studied, with early work motivated by inverse problems such as image inpainting~\citep{cardoso2024monte, chung2023diffusion, dou2024diffusion}.
-The problem is to sample from the posterior $p(x|y)$ given measurements $y = f(x)$ and a diffusion model $p(x)$.
-See \citet{daras2024survey} for a comprehensive review.
-A natural question is whether Bayesian filtering update (Eqs.~\eqref{eq:bayesian_filtering}-\eqref{eq:bayesian_filtering2}) can be implemented directly for flow-based models based on these approaches.
-On one hand, these approaches mainly study static inference, while our work focuses on sequential inference in streaming settings under latency constraints.
-Extending these approaches to streaming settings remains relatively underexplored.
-Crucially, most existing approaches rely on likelihood-based guidance, requiring explicit, often linear, observation models and system dynamics that are often unavailable in the real world.
+\textbf{Bayesian inference of diffusion models.} Diffusion priors have been studied for Bayesian inverse problems, where the goal is to infer $p(x|y)$ from measurements $y=f(x)$ and a diffusion prior $p(x)$~\citep{cardoso2024monte, chung2023diffusion, dou2024diffusion, daras2024survey}.
+These approaches mainly focus on static inference with single-shot measurements.
+While recent work has begun to explore flow-based data assimilation~\citep{chen2025flowdas}, sequential probabilistic inference with diffusion or flow priors remains underexplored, especially in low-latency streaming settings.
+Crucially, most approaches rely on likelihood-based guidance, requiring explicit, often linear, observation models and system dynamics that are unavailable in the real world.